 The NLP solution to free locked insights

 For sponsors, that means that a host of new insights can now be readily available to inform your protocol design.
 What might you learn by joining your historical protocol insights with today’s current operational execution information?
 Answers to questions like: What study designs were most efficient for us in breast cancer therapy?
-What retention tactics best helped us meet objectives in a 75+ population?
+What inclusion/exclusion criteria helped us meet objectives in a 75+ population?
 What sites failed to recruit in patients with arthritis?
-What wording was misunderstood on our consent form for pediatric trials?
 The potential is huge.

-As one part of this huge endeavour, Novartis wanted to put all of their historical clinical trial protocol records and data sets together, virtually, to enable queries on all of it with the capability to be specific to disease areas so that scientists can ask the questions they weren't able to ask before.
-Specifically, they wanted to:
+The Novartis team wanted to put all of their historical clinical trial protocol records together, virtually, to enable queries on all of it so that scientists can ask the questions they weren't able to ask before.
+They wanted to:

 - Have a common set of structured files in a digital format that people could access easily and search rapidly with meta information and tags

 - Mine and use historical data to find new signals in the organization’s existing data and other analyses that it may want to conduct

 - Examine historical data in the context of planning new trials that are more targeted, more efficient, and have a better chance of success